-Amanyangyun is utterly extraordinary from top to toe – which figures, since it’s the result of a 15-year cultural initiative to relocate a forest and reconstruct a historic village starring 50 Ming and Qing Dynasty houses.
-On arrival, guests are invited to water the ancient Emperor Tree that stands within the dazzling Nan Shufang heritage complex; the cultural adventures continue with incense- and tea-ceremonies, calligraphy classes and Chinese therapies in the incredible spa, home to a Turkish hammam and Russian banya (for starters).
-A duo of bars and a trio of restaurants ensure your taste buds will take a trip, too.
+Every single centimetre of Amanyangyun is extraordinary – which is unsurprising, given it’s the result of a 15-year initiative to relocate a forest and reconstruct a historic village starring 50 Ming and Qing Dynasty houses.
+When guests arrive, they’re invited to water the ancient Emperor Tree that stands within the dazzling Nan Shufang heritage complex; the cultural adventures continue with tea- and incense-ceremonies, calligraphy classes and Chinese therapies in the incredible spa, home to a Turkish hammam and Russian banya (for starters).
+A trio of restaurants and a duo of bars mean you’ll take your taste buds on a trip, too.

 Forty seven, including 24 suites, 14 pavilions and nine villas.

 Noon; earliest check-in, 3pm.
 Both are flexible, subject to availability.

 Double rooms from £510.68 (CNY4,658), including tax at 15 per cent.

 Rates usually include breakfast for two, minibar soft drinks (topped up daily) and access to the gym, yoga studio and the Nan Shufang cultural complex – and one Nanshufang activity for two during your stay.

 Global starchitects Kerry Hill Architects are responsible for this Chinese hotel maestro; landscapes come courtesy of Dan Pearson Studio.

 At the hotel